The DevOps culture and its advantages

 Continuous integration (CI) is an essential component in an agile development environment and in DevOps culture.

-Continuous integration and continuous delivery tools, or CI/CD, automate the testing of source code after every modification.
-In concrete terms, continuous integration and continuous delivery tools allow the modernization of the software by reducing the time required to create new features.
+Continuous integration and continuous deployment tools, or CI/CD, automate the testing of source code after every modification.
+In concrete terms, continuous integration and continuous deployment/delivery tools allow the modernization of the software by reducing the time required to create new features.

 There are many continuous integration and continuous delivery tools available.